 In any teaching, writing or supervision undertaken by our therapists for professional purposes, we guarantee to protect your anonymity by removing any information that might identify you.

 Occasionally the Centre may be asked by our clients, or by external agencies such as the NHS, to write reports on the progress made in therapy.
 We are not normally in a position to do this because of our duty of confidentiality to our clients.
 However, we can in some circumstances, and on receipt of written consent from the client, provide brief information about the dates and number of sessions attended.

 The information about confidentiality, as required, conforms to your rights under the General Data Protection Regulation 2016/679 (implemented May 2018) (the GDPR) to access personal data the Centre holds on you.
 The Centre keeps confidential records and statistics about its clients.
-All records are kept securely and are only seen by the authorized personnel of the Centre.
+All records are kept securely and are only seen by the authorised personnel of the Centre.
 These records are subject to the GDPR.
 We collect personal information including

 - first name or given name